Welcome. I am James McGillis.

-Continuing our April 2009 hike through the middle reaches of Mill Creek Canyon in Moab, Utah, we approached the farthest point on our route.
+Continuing our spring 2009 hike through the middle reaches of Mill Creek Canyon in Moab, Utah, we approached the farthest point on our route.
 Soon, it would be time to turn back and retrace our steps towards the point where we came in.

 Other than the few flowering plants that make their home in rare natural nurseries, most desert wildflowers lead a near-solitary existence.
 If one finds three or more examples of one species congregated together, the place takes on the feeling of a stand or perhaps a grove.